POSTGRADUATE TAUGHT AWARDS

 Time limits may be extended, but in exceptional cases only, and in accordance with the following criteria:

 - Normally, extensions will be granted only on compassionate grounds, or in cases of illness, serious domestic difficulties or exceptional professional commitments which can be demonstrated to have adversely affected the candidate.
-A full and reasoned case, supported by a work plan, appropriate medical or other independent evidence must be submitted by the Faculty/School, to Academic Services, for consideration.
-Such cases will be processed administratively on behalf of the Academic Regulations and Cases Board.
+A full and reasoned case, supported by a work plan, appropriate medical or other independent evidence must be submitted by the Faculty/School, to Education Services, for consideration.
+Such cases will be processed administratively on behalf of the Regulations, Quality and Standards Committee.

 - In the case of part-time candidates who cite exceptional professional commitments, the request must be accompanied by written confirmation and description by the employer of the exceptional workload borne by the candidate and a statement that the commitments had been unforeseen.